Andrew Hauptman: Bridgeview deal

 According to Forbes, the deal to move the team to Bridgeview, IL which pre-dated Hauptman's purchase of the team, meant the Fire were "saddled with one of the worst stadium deals and restrictive leases in American pro sports" due to a lack of public transportation and contextual economic issues which had historically limited the municipality’s investment.
 Hauptman led a complex and successful multi-year effort to leave Bridgeview and move the team to downtown Chicago and Soldier Field.
 In 2019, with the support of both Mayors, he brokered deals with the Village of Bridgeview to exit its lease early and closed a three-year deal with the city of Chicago to return to Chicago's Soldier Field, beginning in 2020.

 Sale

 In September 2019, after securing the move of the team downtown, Hauptman sold his controlling interest in the Fire to Joe Mansueto, founder of Morningstar, Inc., who had purchased a minority stake a year earlier.
 Mansueto's purchase valued the franchise at $400 million.
 Mansueto credits Hauptman for having "developed a tremendous platform for continued soccer growth across Chicago and beyond, worked tirelessly to dramatically increase the profile of the Chicago Fire Soccer Club, MLS, and the game overall and...left a wonderful legacy for our City."

-In an interview with Forbes, Hauptman said, “I feel good about what’s been accomplished and the foundation that’s been built.
-The scale of our operations, along with strong management, a great local owner in Joe...and, importantly for me and my family, an ethos of giving to the community that’s become a core part of the Fire’s culture has set the stage for success as we move downtown.
-Our move to an historic stadium in the heart of downtown Chicago is a major moment for the club, MLS and the city.”
+In an interview with Forbes, Hauptman stated that he was satisfied with the club's progress, highlighting it's operational growth, management structure and community-focused initiatives.
+He also described the team's planned move to a downtown stadium as an important development for the club and the city.